Fooling the Image Dehazing Models by First Order Gradient: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} goal of image dehazing is to restore the clear scene from the hazy image~\cite{liu2022towards,yang2022self,hong2020distilling}, which is an important topic on low-level computer vision tasks~\cite{gui2021a}.
-However, the security of dehazing algorithms has not received due attention.
+\IEEEPARstart{T}{he} goal of image dehazing is to restore the clear scene from the hazy image~\cite{liu2022towards,yang2022self,song2022wsamf,wang2021tms,zhang2021hierarchical}, which is an important topic on low-level computer vision tasks.
+The image dehazing task~\cite{gui2022comprehensive} can be used as an upstream task of autonomous driving, traffic monitoring, and robot exploration, etc. Various dehazing networks have been proposed and verified on benchmark datasets~\cite{li2017aod,deng2019deep,dong2020multi,qin2020ffa,liu2019griddehazenet,zheng2021ultra}.
+An important question is, do these dehazing models behave securely during the inference stage of practical applications?
+Unfortunately, the security of dehazing algorithms~\cite{song2022wsamf,wang2021tms,zhang2021hierarchical} has not received due attention.
 In this paper, we find that well-trained dehazing networks with high performance can be fooled by the attack methods based on first order gradient~\cite{madry2017towards}.

-Various dehazing networks have been proposed, such as AODNet~\cite{li2017aod}, DM2FNet~\cite{deng2019deep}, MSBDN~\cite{dong2020multi}, FFANet~\cite{qin2020ffa}, GridDehazeNet~\cite{liu2019griddehazenet} and 4KDehazing~\cite{zheng2021ultra}.
-These networks use different loss functions, network blocks and training strategies during the training stage, but share the same process during the inference stage.
-In this paper, we focus on the single input single output (SISO) dehazing systems, which take one hazy image as input and provide one dehazed image as output without estimating transmission map and atmospheric light in an explicit way during the inference stage.
-Within the scope of this study, we argue that SISO dehazing networks can be attacked by unified malicious attack algorithms~\cite{yuan2019adversarial,ren2020adversarial}.
+The existing dehazing networks~\cite{gui2022comprehensive} use different loss functions, network blocks and training strategies, but they may have two properties in common.
+First, the first-order gradient descent algorithm~\cite{gui2022comprehensive} is used for the training process.
+Second, one hazy image is taken as input and one dehazed image is provided as output without estimating the transmission map and atmospheric light in an explicit way during the inference stage.
+We call the dehazing methods that satisfy these two properties as the SISO (single input single output) dehazing networks.
+Within the scope of our study, we argue that SISO dehazing networks can be attacked by unified malicious attack algorithms.

+The results in Figure \ref{fig:pred_mse_cityscapes_before_and_after_defense} show that after attacking the dehazing algorithm, the quality of the image is significantly reduced.
+Not only that, we found that the attack on the dehazing network will also cause the performance of the image segmentation algorithm, which may used as a downstream task of the dehazing task, to decline.
+Specifically, We choose the SegFormer~\cite{xie2021segformer} as the baseline segmentation network.
+The annotations for segmentation are from~\cite{cordts2016cityscapes}.
+During the training stage, the segmentation network is trained on the original clear images in the dataset.
+During the inference stage, the inputs of the segmentation network are the outputs of the dehazing network.
+Figure \ref{fig:attack_quantitative_seg_cityscapes_before_defense} provides the quantitative evaluation of the segmentation task on the whole test dataset.
+It is an obvious conclusion that the attack on dehazing networks will lead to worse segmentation results.